alexamies/buddhist-dictionary/data/dictionary/dictionary-readme.txt

 TROUBLESHOOTING
 ===============================================================================
+If you want to reload the data then the drop table statements will help you delete the old data.
+To drop the tables use the command

+> source drop.sql

 1. Foreign key problems when loading data.
    MySQL is poor on informing you which rows have foreign key violations.
    However, it prevents you from doing the entire load operation.